WoodyLinwc/LEVEL/README.md

 ## Submit
 - Fork the repository
 - Train your CQAW data
-- submit a pull request
+- Submit a pull request

 After the pull request is accepted, the evaluation will run under the hood (you can check the Github Action for the process).
 Once the evaluation is done, refresh the page.
 The leaderboard will be ranked based on the quality of prediction.